 What is TOEFL Reading?

 The reading section of the TOEFL exam is made up of various passages, each approximately 700 words long.
 These texts will deal with a variety of topics and should look like they came out of an introductory level university textbook.
 Each passage will be presented with 10 accompanying questions.
-The standard TOEFL Reading section includes 3 texts, taking 54 minutes.
-However, you might get a text with an additional ‘experimental’ text, in which case you will have 40 questions and 72 minutes to complete it.
+The standard TOEFL Reading section includes 2 texts, taking 36 minutes.
 All in all, you should expect to spend on average 1 minute and 50 seconds or less on each question.

 What does TOEFL Reading look like?